 Linear Pipeline

-Autonomous ticket-to-PR workflow that takes Linear issues and delivers reviewed GitHub pull requests with Slack notifications.
+Autonomous ticket-to-PR workflow that takes Linear issues and delivers reviewed GitHub pull requests with multi-agent collaboration, confidence gating, and CI monitoring.

 The Linear Pipeline is an autonomous workflow that takes a Linear ticket and delivers a reviewed GitHub pull request -- with minimal human intervention.
-It handles everything from ticket classification to code generation, verification, PR creation, and review iteration.
+It uses a team of specialized AI agents to handle everything from research and planning to code generation, independent review, CI monitoring, and review iteration.

 How It Works